What is RCS messaging and how to use it in conversational messaging?

 Cross-app integrations: Add third-party app functionality to your customer conversations, such as digital wallets and map sharing.

-How to turn on RCS chats
+How to turn on RCS

 rcs-ios-18-release